 Public domain improvements

-In support of the Sustainable Sydney 2030 vision for city spaces that are connected, safe and attractive, there are a number of strategies and plans that guide public domain improvements within the local area to bring life and vitality into our public spaces.
+In support of the Sustainable Sydney 2030 vision for city spaces that are connected, safe and attractive, there are a number of strategies and plans that guide public domain improvements in the local area to bring life and vitality into our public spaces.

 Public domain improvement works are guided by 3 types of City of Sydney documents: